Welcome to today's edition of the Rush 24-7 podcast.

 It's Rush Limbaugh.

-Get this day behind you, you are.
+Get this day behind you.

-And of course, I am the reason why everything good that has happened to him has happened to him, and he knows it.
+And, of course, I am the reason why everything good that has happened to him has happened to him, and he knows it.

 And he's highly appreciative of this.

-He's got a he's got a great book out.
+He's got a great book out.

-Uh just uh a shelter dog that uh that that they rescued and and it it died old age and some other things that was never fully healthy.
+Just a shelter dog that they rescued and it died, old age and some other things.

 Sprite wasn't.

-Uh and and I remember this was about maybe it was last year at this time or two years ago.
+And I remember this was about maybe it was last year at this time or two years ago.

-One night we all got together after it uh and and Sprite was still alive but fading, and uh uh Mark was just profoundly affected by this, as a lot of people are when their pets are sick and you know that you're going to have to put them down.
+And Mark was just profoundly affected by this, as a lot of people are when their pets are sick and you know that you're going to have to put them down.

-Sprite finally died, and they had the vet came out to the house and did it, and the effect that it had on Mark was overwhelming.
+Sprite finally died and they had the vet came out to the house and did it.

-Uh there were a lot of people concerned.
+There were a lot of people concerned.

 He was talking about giving up his career and so forth.

-Uh and i i the the I I can't describe for you the whole process of writing the book.
+And I can't describe for you the whole process of writing the book.

-Those of us that were involved with indeed we didn't write it, he did, but uh the the emotional pain that he was going through is on every page.
+He did, but the emotional pain that he was going through is on every page.

 There's nothing about politics in this book.

-Uh, and Cookie watched it, gave me a couple sound bites here.
+Mark was on, it was Hannity and Colms earlier in the week, and Cookie watched it, gave me a couple sound bites here.

-About Levin speaking about me, and I don't talk about myself that much, as you know, and I'm not really comfortable doing it.
+And I don't talk about myself that much, as you know, and I'm not really comfortable doing it.

-But I want to play these two sound bites for you.
+But I want to play these two soundbites for you.

 How'd you get through it?

-Rush was very supportive and other people who I or my friends and I reached out to, and uh you know, it got so upsetting to me, frankly, I almost quit my profession.
+Other people who are my friends and I reached out to, and, you know, it got so upsetting to me, frankly, I almost quit my profession.

 You've got people out there.